alphagov/datainsight-narrative-recorder/README.md

 ## About

 This recorder forms part of the Data Insight Platform.
-It listens for the latest content for the leader and exposes that information via an HTTP api for use by the dashboards.
+It listens for the latest content for the narrative and exposes that information via an HTTP api for use by the dashboards.

 ## Queue and Key name